Second round of 'coronavirus' financial assistance: what options are being considered in Congress

 What the next bill on federal assistance will look like remains unclear, but some of the measures considered over the past month include another round of financial payments, additional assistance for businesses and the unemployed, an employment bonus and protection for employers.

 The June Department of Labor Employment Report revealed that employers add record 4,8 million jobs last month, and the unemployment rate fell to 11,1%.
 This data can play a key role in what assistance will ultimately be adopted at the legislative level.

-“The upbeat news can inspire policymakers who are reluctant to provide financial support to businesses and workers,” said Josh Wright, chief economist at iCIMS and a former Federal Reserve officer, on Thursday July 2.
+“The upbeat news can inspire policymakers who are reluctant to provide financial support to businesses and workers,” said Josh Wright, chief economist at iCIMS and a former Federal Reserve official, on Thursday July 2.